 Can you wash a face mask?

 If you bought or crafted a face covering made of cloth, the answer to this question is yes.
 Other disposable alternatives like the KN95 and N95 masks used by healthcare and other essential workers, however, cannot be properly cleaned at home.
 Given that N95 masks have a built-in air filter, washing them with water can diminish their effectiveness, putting you and others at risk.
-If you are using fiber masks rather than cloth ones, make sure to replace them after five wears, as per the CDC’s recommendations.
+If you are using fibre masks rather than cloth ones, make sure to replace them after five wears, as per the CDC’s recommendations.

 How often do you need to wash a cloth face mask?

-If you have chosen to wear a cloth face mask rather than a fiber one, according to the CDC, you need to wash it after every single use.
+If you have chosen to wear a cloth face mask rather than a fibre one, according to the CDC, you need to wash it after every single use.
 Upon safely returning home, remove your mask — without touching the front of the mask, and instead, untying or unlooping it first and folding the two corners together without bringing it in contact with your nose, mouth, or eyes — and throw it into the washing machine or sink.

 Given that washing your mask after every use is recommended, and drying it completely before use is crucial to its effectiveness, you’ll likely need to buy or make more than one.